LuceStudio/tacofancy/seasonings/quick_and_dirty_spice_mix.md

 Vegetarians
 -----------

-I’ve made this with that soy protein “ground beef” and it does not _surprisingly_ taste like someone put spices on a stack of cheap bar coasters and ran it all through a blender.
+I’ve made this with that soy protein “ground beef” and it does not _surprisingly_ taste like someone put spices on a stack of cheap coasters and ran it all through a blender.
 (Vegetable) oil the skillet when you’re dealing with that stuff, unless you’re looking for excuses to buy a new one.

 If you leave out the bouillon for the sake of doing things vegan-style you’ll probably want to nudge up the salt a little.